cardiacsociety/h1-app-v2/README.md

-# h1-app
+# h1-app-v2

-HeartOne web app front end in vue.
+Second Prototype HeartOne web app in VueJS

+**This will be thrown out soon**

 Currently deploying to Heroku as a Go server.